ocaml/ocaml.org/data/planet/ocsigen/ocsigen-step-by-step-tutorial-for-client-server-web-application-12.md

 <p>###Injections: Using server side values in client code</p>

 <p>Client side code can reference copies of server side values using syntax <code class="language-plaintext highlighter-rouge">~%variable</code>.
 Values sent that way are weakly type checked: the name of the client side type must match the server side one.
 If you define a type and want it to be available on both sides, declare it in <code class="language-plaintext highlighter-rouge">[%%shared ... ]</code>.
-The Eliom manual provides more information on the <a href="http://ocsigen.org/eliom/5.0/api/ppx/Ppx_eliom">Eliom&rsquo;s syntax extension</a> and its <a href="http://ocsigen.org/eliom/5.0/manual/workflow-compilation#compilation">compilation process</a>.</p>
+The Eliom manual provides more information on the <a href="http://ocsigen.org/eliom/5.0/api/ppx/Ppx_eliom - [404 Not Found]">Eliom&rsquo;s syntax extension</a> and its <a href="http://ocsigen.org/eliom/5.0/manual/workflow-compilation#compilation - [404 Not Found]">compilation process</a>.</p>

 <p>Note that the value of an injection into a <code class="language-plaintext highlighter-rouge">[%%client ... ]</code> section is sent only once when starting the application in the browser, and not synced automatically later.
 In contrast, the values of injections into client values which are created during a request are sent alongside the next response.</p>